ConcealNetwork/conceal-guardian/HOW-TO_HTTPS.md

 ## Final Test
 in a web wallet, go in **Settings** tab, toggle the switch **Use custom node** and fill with the url : `https://conceal.your_domain.xyz/`

+an other way to test, is to check if your node is listed in the [Conceal Network explorer page json file](https://explorer.conceal.network/pool/list?hasFeeAddr=true&isReachable=true&hasSSL=true)

 this complete this tutorial.

 Notes.
 We decided to proceed in two steps, first create the http reverse proxy and then redirect it to https, for educational purpose and also to allow intermediate testing.
-Some circumpstances may increase the level of difficulty of this procedure such as:
+Some circumpstances may increase the level of difficulty of this procedure and would need to be addressed, such as:
 * ISP does not provide a fix IP
 * self-issued cetificate
+* certificate renewal